 Hi I’m Matt.
 What YMCA Bedfordshire does for those in need in Bedfordshire and beyond is amazing.
-I’m sure most of you working directly with the individuals or families we support could think of a particular person or situation you have been involved with, that has made you think ‘that’s why I do this job’.
-I’m sure some of you may even go as far to admit that when you think about that person or those people, it brings a tear to your eye.
+I’m sure most of you working directly with the individuals or families we support could think of a particular person or situation you have been involved with that has made you think ‘that’s why I do this job’.
+I’m sure some of you may even go as far as to admit that when you think about that person or those people, it brings a tear to your eye.
 Well you should be proud of what you do, because I am.

 What you do day to day is inspirational, but being inspirational is not enough.
 We need to be aspirational.

 We need to aspire to greater things.
 To push harder, to perform higher and to challenge others to do the same.